r-b-s/GameFoolSystematicaRadius/README.md

 # FoolOnSystematicaRadius
-Card game "Fool" based on openReports of system SystematicaRadius.
+Card game "Fool" UI based on openReports of system SystematicaRadius.

 Radius Jongleur is required.